Aashir5678/LCD-Driver/README.md

 # LCD-Driver
 Arduino code to control a 16x2 LCD with a HD44780U driver using 4-bit data transfer mode

-Made using data sheet for HD44780 driver: https://www.crystalfontz.com/controllers/datasheet-viewer.php?id=97
+Made using data sheet for [HD44780 driver](https://www.crystalfontz.com/controllers/datasheet-viewer.php?id=97)

 ## Wiring for LCD